-A maximum of 60 credits for training and certificate programs schools may be applied toward our certificates, Associate in Technical Arts, Associate in General Studies, Associate in Fine Arts and Associate in Arts and Science - Option I degrees as meeting either requirements or electives.
-Credit is applicable only to the "B" list electives for the Associate in Arts and Science - Option II, Associate of Science and Associate in Business.
+A maximum of 60 credits for training and certificate programs may be applied toward EvCC's Associate in Technical Arts, Associate in Fine Arts and Associate in Arts and Science - Option I degrees as meeting either requirements or electives.
+A maximum of 45 ungraded credits may be applied toward the Associate in General Studies.
+Credit is applicable only to the "B" list electives for the associate degrees designated as university transfer degrees.
 Some other colleges and universities may not accept these credits.

-Portfolio Evaluation of Prior Learning (PEP)
+8. Portfolio Evaluation of Prior Learning (PEP)